openfaas/openfaas-cloud/docs/README.md

 * A GitHub App
 * A number of secrets
 * A stack of OpenFaaS functions via stack.yml
-* Customise limits for Swarm or K8s
+* Customise limits for your functions
 * Setup a container image builder
 * (K8s only) [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) for openfaas and openfaas-fn namespaces